MobinEzzati/CryptoApp/README.md

 3. **Real-Time Updates**: The app fetches real-time data to ensure your portfolio is always up-to-date with the latest market information.

 4. **Experience Enhanced UX**: Enjoy smooth interactions with haptic feedback and custom UI elements.

-2-Manage Portfolio: Add new cryptocurrencies to your portfolio, update existing ones, or remove them as needed.